Sustainable Development Goals

 The Nordics

-Out of the Nordics, Finland has the highest levels of mountain KBA protection at 97%.
-Given the lack of a target country level, the OECD has operationalised the target at the level of best OECD performers in 2015 (91%).
-As such, Iceland, Norway and Sweden still need to make more progress to reach this target by 2030, according to the OECD assessment.
+Out of the Nordics, Finland has the highest level of mountain KBA protection at 97%, above the OECD operationalised target at 91% (based on best OECD performers in 2015).
+Iceland, Norway and Sweden still need to make more progress to reach this target by 2030, according to the OECD assessment.
+(Target is not applicable to Denmark).

 Target 15.5